ArtifactDB/Bioc-HDF5-policy/README.md

 ### Strings

 Representations of strings should specify the encoding(s) that can be used in the HDF5 dataset.
-From a specification perspective, there is no difference between variable and fixed length string datatypes - in the latter, the length of the string is either equal to the fixed length or is defined by null termination.

 Most objects containing strings will specify that the HDF5 dataset should contain values that can be exactly represented by UTF-8 encoded strings.
 This supports both ASCII and UTF-8 encodings as the former is a subset of the latter anyway.

+From a specification perspective, there is no difference between variable and fixed length string datatypes.
+In the latter, the length of the string is defined by null termination or by the fixed length if no null character is present.
+This interpretation is the same regardless of the choice of string padding strategy.
+If a string is right-padded with spaces (as in Fortran), the spaces should just be treated as part of the string.

 ## Missing value placeholders